joortcom/eiffel_rename/README.md

 1. ISE EiffelStudio 22.12.10.6463 (released in 2022)
 2. Gobo Eiffel compiler gec version 22.01.09.4 (released in 2022)
-3. SmartEiffel version 1.1 (released in 2003)
+3. GNU SmartEiffel version 1.1 (released in 2003), the source distribution is included here: SmartEiffel-1.1.tar.bz2

 For our demo, we used Linux system.